AdobeDocs/cc-everywhere/src/pages/guides/tutorials/sample/index.md

   - Web development
   - Creative tools
   - Content creation
-title: sample titlr
+title: sample title
 description: desc with Adobe Express Embed SDK
 contributors:
   - https://github.com/nimithajalal
 ---

-# sample titlr
+# sample title

 This tutorial demonstrates how to desc using the Adobe Express Embed SDK.
 By the end, you'll learn how to [key learning objectives].